jeffknupp/talks/wharton-web-conference-14.md

 ```

 Note: We're using SQLAlchemy as our ORM.
 It's by far the most popular Python ORM
-and plays well with Flask
+and plays well with Flask.
+Again, we see the impedance mismatch, where the ORM
+is concerned with the exact database representation (including foreign keys and
+table names) while we care more about the general description.